-I paint, work in clay, construct, draw, take photos, work with mosaics and make videos.
+I paint, work in clay, construct, draw, take photos, work with mosaics and make artist books.
 I practice my art in many ways and places – in the studio, in the community, through writing and publication of papers, teaching, through community and public art projects and professional development training.
 I have exhibited widely.

 I received my PhD (Victoria University, Melbourne) for research into the effects of arts practice on recovery after trauma, loss and grief (sexual abuse) and a Master of Fine Arts (Victorian College of the Arts, Melbourne) for research into the artist’s response into the impacts of the First World War.
 I have built much of my creative life upon the artist’s role in expressing and responding to the most profound human experiences.